Note

 Important

-This feature in Copilot Studio is in public preview.
-The preview is clearly marked in Copilot Studio for makers.
-The multitenant feature in Public Preview has terms that are referenced in the product.
+The multitenant feature in Copilot Studio is in public preview and is clearly marked in Copilot Studio for makers.
+It has terms that are referenced in the product.
 Public preview features aren't supported for use in a generally available capacity.
-No support is provided or should be expected by using standard support processes.
-Agents using public preview features shouldn't be used in production.
-The Teams Store lets partners submit their agent for a single geography.
-Partners should highlight to their end users that their agents use preview functionality with a Preview banner in the icon.
+However, you can trial public preview agents on the Teams/Agent Store under specific guidelines.
+Partners should highlight to their end users that their agents use preview functionality by including a Preview banner in the icon.

 Copilot Studio Makers can select from three authentication options for agents: